kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 - `NotAllowed` - the `parentRef` doesn't allow attachment
 - `ParentNotAccepted` - the `parentRef` isn't accepted (eg. invalid address)
-- `UnsupportedValue` - a listener in the set is using an unsupported feature/value
+- `ListenersNotValid` - one or more listeners in the set are invalid (or using an unsupported feature)

 The `Programmed` condition MUST be set on every `ListenerSet` and have a similar meaning to the Gateway `Programmed` condition but only reflect the listeners in this `ListenerSet`.

-`Accepted` and `Programmed` conditions when surfacing details about listeners, MUST only summarize the `status.parents.listeners` conditions that are exclusive to the `ListenerSet`.
+`Accepted` and `Programmed` conditions when surfacing details about listeners, MUST only summarize the `status.listeners` conditions that are exclusive to the `ListenerSet`.
 An exception to this is when the parent `Gateway`'s `Accepted` or `Programmed` conditions transition to `False`

-`ListenerSets` MUST NOT have their parent `Gateway`'s' listeners in the associated `status.parents.listeners` conditions list.
+`ListenerSets` MUST NOT have their parent `Gateway`'s' listeners in the associated `status.listeners` conditions list.

 ### ListenerConditions within a ListenerSet